patrikturi/vscode-webpack-example/README.md

-Example project for Visual Studio Code with webpack and chrome.
+Example project for Visual Studio Code with Webpack and Chrome.

-Don't forget to copy all non-javascript files from app/ to dist/.

-Usage:
-* npm build
+The content currently is a Phaser game, could be adapted to other types of projects later.

+Development:
 * npm dev
+* npm start
-* Start debugging in vscode
+* Start debugging (F5)

+Testing / deployment:
+* npm check
+* npm test
+* npm deploy